 The Joy-Con controllers will often wiggle ever-so-slightly when locked in place in tablet mode.
 It's noticeable, but it will only occasionally affect gameplay by making you stop the game and reconnect the controllers.
-If your Joy-Cons feel like they are about to fall off, go to the next step.
+If your loose Joy-Cons feel like they are about to fall off, go to the next step.

 Make sure your Joy-Cons are locked

 It's pretty easy to forget to push the controller all the way down, especially when the console is powered off, and you don't get the extra added noise from the Switch's speakers.
 If you're sure they are connected properly, but they still wiggle around a lot, try the next step.